PKF Littlejohn LLP Transparency Report 2017

 At the heart of PKFI’s approach to managing independence is the Transnational Entities Database (TREND), part of the Network’s proprietary platform for global co-ordination and communication.
 A secure central repository of member firms’ transnational client details accessible by all PKF firms.
 The transnational entity listing (including transnational audits) is continually updated and its accuracy and completeness confirmed annually.

 The Network holds an annual Global Gathering for all member firms and an annual international assurance and international tax meeting.
 Each region holds its own gatherings to address matters of regional interest.

 PKF Littlejohn Management

-The firm is managed by a board of partners, concentrating on strategic matters and reporting and accountable to the partners as a whole.
-The board comprises a managing partner who is elected by the partners and two further members also elected by the partners.
-Other members of the board are appointed by the managing partner.
-As at 1 March 2016 the board comprised:
+The firm is managed by a board, concentrating on strategic matters and reporting and accountable to the partnership as a whole.
+The current board comprises a Managing Partner and Chairman who are elected by the partners and one further partner appointed by the Managing Partner from time to time as well as an independent non-executive board member appointed by the Board.
+As at July 2017 the board comprised: